agardiner/batch-kit/README.md

-# Batch
+# Batch Kit

-Batch is a framework for creating batch jobs: Ruby programs that are simple to write, but which are:
+Batch Kit is a framework for creating batch jobs, i.e. small utility programs that are often run in batch via a scheduler to perform some kind of repetitive task.
+Using batch-kit, you can develop batch jobs from Ruby programs that are simple to write, but which are:

 - __Robust__: Batch jobs handle any uncaught exceptions gracefully, ensuring the exception is reported, resources are freed, and the job itself exits with a non-zero error code.
-- __Configurable__: It should be easy to define the command-line arguments the job can take, and it should also be possible to provide configuration files for a job in either property or YAML format.
+- __Configurable__: Batch Kit jobs make it easy to define the command-line arguments the job can take, and also make it simple to use configuration files in either property or YAML format.
 - __Secure__: Configuration files support encryption of sensitive items such as passwords.
-- __Measured__: Batch jobs can use a database to gather statistics of runs, such as the number of runs of each job, the average, minimum, and maximum duration, arguments passed to the job, etc.
+- __Measured__: Batch jobs can use a database to gather statistics of runs, such as the number of runs of each job, the average, minimum, and maximum duration, arguments passed to the job, log output, etc.

-To provide these capabilities, the batch framework provides:
+To provide these capabilities, the batch kit framework provides:

 - A job framework, which can be used to turn any class into a batch job.
-This can be done either by extending the {Batch::Job} class, or by including the {Batch::ActsAsJob} module.
+This can be done either by extending the {BatchKit::Job} class, or by including the {BatchKit::ActsAsJob} module.
 The job framework allows for new or existing job and task methods to be created.
 Both job and task methods add {https://en.wikipedia.org/wiki/Advice_(programming) advices} that wrap the logic of the method with exception handlers, as well as gathering